 A light and airy annexe to the owners’ property, on the edge of the small village of Sarn, close to the stunning Welsh Marches, the Kerry Ridgeway and Shropshire Hills AONB.

-A perfect base, with a pub within walking distance, providing deceptively spacious accommodation for couples looking to explore the fantastic area.
+A perfect base, providing deceptively spacious accommodation for couples looking to explore the fantastic area.

 The property offers ground floor accommodation with one large bedroom and a modern shower room.